BreadboarDGeniuS/Logic-Gates/README.md

 3. Compile and upload the code to your ATTiny1616 MCU.

 ## Usage
-The kit comes with 22 Logic gate units(ATTiny1616) and 1 Binary/Decimal Counter(ATMega4809)
+The kit comes with 22 Logic gate units(ATTiny1616) and 1 Binary/Decimal Counter(ATMega4809) (Virtualised LS161 and LS145)
 The gates are preconfigured when delivered in the following combination

 7 x AND/NAND Gates